mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

           ### Discover Trends and Identify Problems

-          An **Affinity map** was generated with a large amount of data and quotes from the user interviews and online reviews, a few common trends and pain points were identified.
+          An affinity map was generated with a large amount of data and quotes from the user interviews and online reviews, a few common trends and pain points were identified.
 After the problem statement was formed, we were able to focus on finding solutions and opportunity areas that guided our project.
   - backgroundColor: '#E2E2E2'
     column:
       - content: '![](/img/group_1-2.jpg)'